concrete-jungle-org/TreeMap/README.md

 # Dir Structure

+- docs: more detailed documentation
+- libraries: 3rd party js code bundled by webpack into a single js asset
+- tree-map: all the code hosted on remote server that runs the app
   - client: code for the browser
-- db: databases
+  - db: databases, one for airtable and one for tree-map specific data
   - dist: code for deployment, created by build scripts, not versioned.
-- docs: more detailed documentation
+  - server: php files used by web-server

 # Development Setup